Poland: Cooking, Culture, and Exploring the Countryside

 Explore Zakopane

 Explore Zakopane, Poland’s winter capital.
 Stroll along Krupowki Street and its side streets, learning about the town’s history.
 Enjoy a group lunch at a local inn.
-Drive to the Chocholowska Valley, the longest valley in the Polish Tatras, for a three to four-hour hike.
+Drive to the Chocholowska Valley, the longest valley in the Polish Tatras, for an optional three to four-hour hike.
 Capture stunning scenery, local wildlife, and quaint shepherd huts with your camera.
 Spend a free evening in Zakopane shopping for handicrafts, indulging in a spa treatment at your hotel, or further exploring Krupowki Street.
 Dinner is on your own.

 Meals breakfast, lunch